-- a.
-Provide a list of incomplete items (punch list) including monetary value of each. - b.
+- b.
 Notify owner of any changes in insurance coverage. - c.
 Submit all warranties, maintenance contracts and required operating instructions. - d.
 Show compliance with all legal construction requirements and inspections as required for certificate of occupancy. - e.
 Submit record documents showing recorded changes made during construction to drawings, specifications, addenda, etc. - f.
 Deliver replacement and maintenance stock of material, if specified. - g.
 Complete keying schedule, make final changes to lock cylinders and coordinate shifting responsibility for security to the owner. - h.
 Instruct the owner in the operation and maintenance of systems and equipment. - i.
 Thoroughly clean construction debris from all site areas. - j.
 Restore damaged finishes. - k.
 Submit the required guarantees and certificates of inspection. - I. Obtain certificate(s) of occupancy from the local municipality (if applicable) - m.
-Request architect of record's inspection for substantial completion. - 15.
+Request Architect of Record's inspection for substantial completion. - 15.
 Perform any additional duties associated with completing the work as required by the contract documents. - 16.
-Complete and submit Minnesota Housing's "Certificate of General Contractor".
+Complete and submit Minnesota Housing's "Certificate of General Contractor."

-Once the architect of record inspects the work and judges it to be substantially complete in accordance with contract documents, the end of construction processing stage begins.
+Once the Architect of Record inspects the work and judges it to be substantially complete in accordance with contract documents, the end of construction begins.